 Pot boom wakes sleepy Dinosaur, Colorado — a small town that could be the state's cannabis capital

-But this community of about 315 and its four marijuana dispensaries — one shop for every 79 residents — is a contender for the title of cannabis capital of Colorado.

-Dinosaur, nestled in the northwestern corner of the state, is a five-minute drive to the Utah line and a couple of hours away from Wyoming, both states where recreational marijuana use is illegal.
+Dinosaur, nestled in the northwest corner of the state, is a five-minute drive to the Utah line and a couple of hours away from Wyoming, both states where recreational marijuana use is illegal.

 Dinosaur lies at the intersection of U.S. Highway 40 (that's Brontosaurus Boulevard) and Colorado Highway 64 (Stegosaurus Freeway).
 The crossroads had long been a stop where truckers filled their fuel tanks and their bellies.
 But until weed came to town, there was little to sustain the local economy.